bfiliks/extractVariants/README.md

 * Sharing and Reuse

 # Visualizing Varaints in EDA
 The visual representations are saved under data_visualization folder.
-You can also check the code folder too see and test the code on your own data on on EDA.
+You can also check the code folder too see and test the code on your own data or on EDA.

 # Conclusion
 This is data visualization project examining Dickinson textual variants.
 There are interesting connections and relationship that base texts share with their corresponding variants.